 Common Kids Injuries #6: Injuries from car accidents

+Don’t underestimate the inclusion of this as common kids injuries just because we don’t hear it as often in Singapore.
+ALOT of kids have suffered small fractures because of a lack of safety seats in cars.
 Just as how statistically adult passengers who wear seatbelts that secure them to the car are more likely to survive than those who choose not to wear a seatbelt, children who are smaller in size than adults that are secured to the car are more likely to survive than those who are not.
 The seatbelt in cars are not designed for small children, so it is necessary for them to be seated in a child safety seat.
+And don’t forget, while you might be a safe driver, don’t overestimate the driving ability of our fellow Singaporeans.

 There are many varieties of child safety seats, so educate yourself on how to properly install one into your car to ensure that your child stays safe should a car accident happen.
 Remember, when cars come to a sudden stop whilst previously travelling at high speeds, you will still be travelling at the speed the car was travelling at and you might be flung out your windshield.
 This applies to your child as well.